Boltzmann equations for preheating: Numerical example

 for the cases with and without the pair correlations (see Fig.~\ref{fig:deltandot}), the reason for this negligible impact becomes apparent.
 Specifically, the contributions from $M_{\mathbf{k}}$ and $M^{\ast}_{\mathbf{k}}$ result in highly oscillatory contributions, which fluctuate about an average value that is only negligibly different from that of the case where only $N_{\mathbf{k}}$ contributes.
 This can be traced back to the master equations for $M_{\mathbf{k}}$ and $M^{\ast}_{\mathbf{k}}$, obtained from Eqs.~\eqref{M eom} and~\eqref{Mstar eom}.
 Both contain an oscillatory contribution with instantaneous period $T\sim2\pi/\omega_{\mathbf{k}}(t)$.
 As such, $M_{\mathbf{k}}$ and $M^{\ast}_{\mathbf{k}}$ oscillate on time-scales much shorter than those over which collisional processes take place, and their contribution effectively averages to zero.

 Therefore, with the present separation of scales, we can safely ignore any contributions from $M_{\mathbf{k}}$ and $M^{\ast}_{\mathbf{k}}$ to the collision integrals in the master equations.
 On the other hand, if the collision rate becomes comparable to the rate of oscillation of the pair correlations, one might expect a greater residual effect on the evolution of the number density.
-Moreover, in the case when the collision rate approaches the rate of oscillation of the inflaton condensate, we must keep track of those terms involving $\zeta_{\mathbf{k}}(t)$, which have been neglected here.
-One might expect the inclusion of these terms, which are themselves oscillatory, to have a damping effect on the oscillations of $M_{\mathbf{k}}$ and $M^{\ast}_{\mathbf{k}}$, in much the same way as the oscillatory behaviour of $\dot{\omega}_{\mathbf{k}}$ damps the oscillations in $N_{\mathbf{k}}$.
-This may further enhance their impact, and we leave dedicated studies to future work.
+However, one might then doubt the applicability of the approximations used here to treat the time-dependence of the phase space, and we leave dedicated studies to future work.

 By neglecting the contributions from $M_{\mathbf{k}}$ and $M^{\ast}_{\mathbf{k}}$ to the collision integrals, as we have shown to be appropriate for the present choice of parameters, the stability of the numerics is improved.
 By this means, we were able to evolve the system reliably for three full oscillations of the inflaton field.
 The collisionless number density is shown in Fig.~\ref{fig:nkfree6pi}, having increased in amplitude by an order of magnitude compared with the previous inflaton oscillation shown in Fig.~\ref{fig:free n M spectrum}.
 The comparison with the collisional case is presented in Fig.~\ref{fig:deltaN_k_lambda_02_2pi_4pi_6pi}.
 We show how the suppression of the number density increases with each full oscillation of the inflaton field over the three periods.
 In particular, we see that after three periods, the maximum relative difference has increased from the sub-percent level ($\sim 0.3\%$) to order $1\%$, that is the effect of the collision integrals has essentially doubled after only one additional cycle.